a5c-ai/seed-generic/seed.md

 as a comment to this ticket.
 in a .vercel.env file in the repo (with only the new VERCEL_PROJECT_ID)

+### Supabase project creation and association

+(2nd issue to create)

+use the SUPABASE_ACCESS_TOKEN and SUPABASE_ORG_ID to generate a new project in supabase and save the SUPABASE_PROJECT_REF and SUPABASE_PROJECT_URL in the repo:

+as an env variable for the actions (in github) as a comment to this ticket. in a .supabase.env file in the repo (with only the new SUPABASE_PROJECT_REF and SUPABASE_PROJECT_URL)

 ### Husky pre-commit hooks